 SOX Section 404, in turn, is dedicated to technical means public companies must employ to protect their financial data against tampering and misuse.
 Besides that, Section 404 states that companies should allow security means and data integrity to be verified by independent auditors and should report all data breaches occurred.

 Security breach detection

 DataSunrise Data Audit tool helps to detect security breaches and to perform a proper investigation.
-At the same time, Data Audit component logs all actions made to database and provides independent auditor with full range of data required to complete his or her tasks.
+At the same time, Data Audit component logs all actions made to the database and provides independent auditor with the full range of data required to complete his or her tasks.

 Protecting financial data from tampering and theft

 DataSunrise helps to control user access to sensitive information by utilizing a set of security policies based on database user name, IP-address, application name and SQL-statements used.